mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 Please, note the autoscaler does't work with target resources that do not support scaling operations, e.g. the daemon sets.

 ### Autoscaling based on memory usage
-Using the memory based autoscaling is less simple than CPU based autoscaling.
-The main reason is because the memory management depends much more by the application itself (think Java based applications) than by the system.
+Configure the memory based autoscaling is less easy than CPU based autoscaling.
+The main reason is because the memory management depends much more on the application itself than on the operating system.
 For example, after scaling up, the previous set of pods need to release memory to make the autoscaler working properly.
-Unfortunately, this is much related to the application memory management and we cannot be sure the memory is released, so the autoscaler would scale it up again until it reaches the maximum number of pods configured on the autoscaler object.
+Unfortunately, this is much related to the application memory management (think Java based applications) and we cannot be sure the memory is released by the application, so in that case, the autoscaler would scale it up again until it reaches the maximum number of pods configured on the autoscaler object.

 ### Autoscaling based on custom metrics
-Often one metric does not fit all use cases and for different kind of applications.
+Often one metric does not fit all use cases.
 For example, for a message queue application, the number of messages in waiting state might be a more appropriate metric than the CPU or memory usage.
-As another example, a business application which handles thousands of transactions per second, the QPS (Query Per Second) might be the right metric to use.
+As another example, for a business application which handles thousands of transactions per second, the QPS (Query Per Second) might be the right metric to use.

-So the requirement here is to have custom metrics to be considered by the autoscaler.
+Kubernetes supports the usage of custom metrics for the pods autoscaler.
+Custom metrics rely on custom adapters that serves the custom metrics API.
+These adapters need to be registered at ``/apis/custom.metrics.k8s.io`` of the main kubernetes API server to tell the aggregation layer where to forward requests for custom metrics.

+Currently, the most common solution for custom metrics is the [Prometheus](https://github.com/prometheus/prometheus) project.

 ## Nodes Autoscaling